Impact of PX stock dividend: Huge price drop!

 An important point about stock dividends is that they DO NOT affect market capitalization in any way.

 Remember that PX’s market capitalization is P28.2 billion.
-Previously, 3 billion shares were outstanding which means each share’s price was P9.40 (P28.2 B / 3 billion shares).
+Previously, 3 billion shares were outstanding which means each share is priced at P9.40 (P28.2 B / 3 billion shares).

-But now that 3.9 billion shares are outstanding, the market price has to decrease in order to adjust with the increase in number of shares.
+But now that 3.9 billion shares are outstanding, the market price has to decrease in order to adjust for the increase in number of shares.

-Thus, the same market capitalization of P28.2 billion divided by 3.9 billion shares currently outstanding will yield a lower price per share of P7.30.
+The existing market capitalization of P28.2 billion divided by 3.9 billion total shares outstanding will yield a lower price per share of P7.30.

 Adjusted PX price is P7.30